 To be eligible

-Must be enrolled in and attending classes on a full-time (12 hours) basis prior to the pageant at Northwestern Oklahoma State University- including the Alva,
+Must be enrolled in and attending classes on a full-time (12 hours) basis prior to the competition at Northwestern Oklahoma State University- including the Alva,

-Must be a citizen of the United States of America at the time she enters her first competition and a resident of Oklahoma for 6 months.
+Must be a citizen of the United States of America at the time she enters her first competition.

 Must be a high school graduate or have successfully completed the G.E.D. testing program for high school equivalency or have successfully completed the academic requirement for entry into Northwestern Oklahoma State University.
 Must have a grade point average of 2.5 or above.